 Courses in Managerial English are offered for both undergraduate (B.Sc.) and graduate (M.Sc.) students.

-Graduate courses are taught as part of the Advanced Management Communication six-credit module and currently include Business Ethics (winter semesters) and Rhetoric for Managers (summer semesters).
-Graduate students can earn a maximum of six credits by completing this module.
-Any students who choose to participate without the need for credits will receive a graded certificate once they have completed the course.
+Graduate courses are taught as six-credit modules and currently include Business Ethics (6 CP, winter semesters) and Rhetoric for Managers (6 CP, summer semesters).
+Any students who choose to participate without the need for credits will receive a certificate once they have completed the course.

 Undergraduate courses are taught at three consecutive levels:

-- introductory level: Basic Business English (3 CP)
+- introductory level: English for Management (6 CP)

-- higher level: Oral Communication (6 CP), Professional Writing (6 CP)
+- higher level: Oral Communication (6 CP), Written Communication (6 CP)

-- advanced level: Intercultural Communication (6 CP), Anglo-American Culture (3 CP)
+- advanced level: Working Across Cultures (6 CP)

 Please note that these courses are consecutive, meaning that you will be required to complete them in the order given above, starting at the introductory level.
-At this level, you will be able to choose from three identical courses called Basic Business English (two in the summer semesters).
+At this level, you will be able to choose from two identical courses called English for Management.

-Additional Managerial English courses may be offered subject to availability of funding.
-These courses, which may include Communicating in English (3 CP), Business Grammar (3 CP), Basic Academic Writing (3 CP) and the like, are not consecutive.
-You can attend them at any time during your studies and have them credited as additional English courses required for the 30-CP minor in Managerial English (see the entry on Managerial English as a minor subject).
+You can attend additional English-language courses at any time during your studies and have them credited towards the 30-CP minor in Managerial English (see the entry on Managerial English as a minor subject).

 All Managerial English courses are designed to enable you to communicate more confidently and successfully in English-language management situations.
 These situations are necessarily diverse, and what exactly you are expected to do in them varies.
 You may, for example, be asked to write an effective complaint e-mail, give a persuasive business presentation, chair a productive meeting, make a professional telephone enquiry, design clear presentation slides, compose an attractive CV and much more...